aluckhur/xcption/README.md

                         and destination (xcp verify)
     delete              delete existing config
     modify              modify task job
-    copy-data           perfored monitored copy of source to destination (nfs only) delete-data         perfored monitored delete of data using xcp (nfs only) export              export existing jobs to csv
+    copy-data           monitored copy of source to destination (nfs only) delete-data         monitored delete of data using xcp (nfs only) export              export existing jobs to csv
     web                 start web interface to display status fileupload          transfer files to all nodes, usefull for xcp license